MaxTopan/WarAndCoin/README.md

 <h1>War & Coin</h1>
 <h2>About</h2>
 War & Coin is a deckbuilding card game that can be played with a normal deck of playing cards.

 This project is made using vanilla HTML, CSS & JS.
 As the project goes on I may incorporate any libraries that seem neccessary.
-This is very much a WIP.
+It very much a WIP at the moment.

 <h2>Rules</h2>
 Players start with 30 life each (40 in 2 player).